SicMundus86/ProjectivyIconPack/README.md

 - [Spocky](https://github.com/spocky) – for creating a brilliant launcher that was the motivation for the entire project.

-- [Blueprint team](https://github.com/jahirfiquitiva/Blueprint) – for providing the base for the icon pack
+- [Blueprint team](https://github.com/jahirfiquitiva/Blueprint) – for providing the base for the icon pack.

 > **Note:** I am not affiliated with the Projectivy Launcher.
 This is just one of my mini projects outside of my day-to-day work.
 I'm a happy user, and big thanks to the developer for providing such a great launcher!